-Alliance for Research Progress Meeting Summary - July 31, 2009
+Alliance for Research Progress - July 31, 2009 Meeting

 The National Institute of Mental Health (NIMH) convened its eleventh meeting of the Alliance for Research Progress (Alliance) on Friday, July 31, 2009 in Bethesda, Maryland; this document provides an overview of the proceedings.
 Alliance meetings serve as opportunities for participants to hear about exciting new research and advances in the field, to network with colleagues, and to interact directly with the NIMH director, Thomas Insel, M.D., and senior NIMH staff.
 Invitees included leaders from national voluntary organizations representing patients and their families.
 At this Alliance meeting, presentations focused on health care reform and comparative effectiveness research, mental health and the media, and mental health prevention research.
 For more information on the speakers, please see the attached agenda and roster of participants.